MicrosoftDocs/PowerShell-Docs-Modules/reference/ps-modules/PSScriptAnalyzer/Invoke-Formatter.md

 ```

 ### -Settings

-A settings hashtable or a path to a PowerShell data file (.psd1) file that contains the settings.
+A settings hashtable or a path to a PowerShell data file (`.psd1`) that contains the settings.

 ```yaml
 Type: Object